Teheran-ro

 Teheran-ro is a 3.5 km section of Seoul City Route 90, and runs eastwards from Gangnam Station to Samseong Station and the COEX/KWTC complex.
 Yeoksam and Seolleung stations are also on Teheran-ro.
 All stations are on Seoul Subway Line 2.

 Some of South Korea's tallest skyscrapers and most expensive real estate are in Teheran-ro, while Seoul Metropolitan Government estimates that more than half of South Korea's venture capital, some 200 billion won (approximately $200 million), is invested in Teheran Valley.

 Name

-On 27 June 1977, the Seoul Metropolitan Government suggested that the cities of Seoul (the capital of South Korea) and Tehran (the capital of Iran) exchange the names of streets on the occasion of the visit to South Korea of Gholamreza Nikpey, the Mayor of Tehran.
+On 27 June 1977, during Kingdom of Pahlavi in Iran, the Seoul Metropolitan Government suggested that the cities of Seoul (the capital of South Korea) and Tehran (the capital of Iran) exchange street names on the occasion of the visit to South Korea of Gholamreza Nikpey, the Mayor of Tehran and Mohammad Reza Pahlavi, the king of Iran.
 The following year, Samneungno street was renamed Teheran-ro, which then ran through a relatively underdeveloped area that had been annexed into Seoul in 1963.

 Economy

 The area hosts major domestic internet portals Daum and Naver as well as Google.
 Samsung Electronics and Hynix both operate offices there.
 Various South Korean and international financial and business institutions including POSCO, Standard Chartered and Citibank also maintain offices there.

 Jungsuck Building, the headquarters of Kakao M (now Kakao Entertainment), one of the largest music companies in the country, is located in Teheran-ro.

+The explosive growth of Teheran-ro is discussed by the architect and researcher Sun-Young Rieh in her Korean-language book Boom or Bust?: The future of Teheran-ro after the Gangnam Building Boom.
+The work analyzes aspects of urban planning related to sustainability, especially as regards energy regulations.